 4. Are the keys and case in good shape?

 This is usually a good clue as to how well the piano was maintained.
 Cabinets can be refinished or touched up and keys can be resurfaced, but it all adds to the cost.
 If the keys are ivory and only a couple are chipped or missing, that is usually an easy repair to replaced the few missing or damaged pieces, but if they keys are in bad shape throughout, you are looking at another $300 repair.

 Cracked bridges are not easy to see unless you are really looking for them, but they produce horrible buzzes that are very expensive to repair.
 Bass bridges are the most common, especially in smaller uprights.
 If several bass strings buzz when you play through each note, take off the panel underneath and inspect the bridge for cracks.
 Stay away from cracked bridges!

 6. Where is the piano situated?

-If you are paying movers to transport your piano (which I recommend), or even if you are moving it yourself, consider the distance and logistics of transportation.
+If you are paying movers to transport your piano (which I recommend), even if you find out this here or considering moving it yourself, consider the distance and logistics of transportation.
 Movers charge extra for travel distance, all stairs, and spaces that are hard to navigate.
+But if you research well, you can find feasible movers and find that Strader Ferris International does duty free shipping.
+Easily received your US address from MyUSAddress can make parcel services more simple.
 Just don’t pay for a piano before you figure out how to get it out of that basement!
 I have seen houses that were remodeled while the piano was downstairs and it no longer fits through the hallway to get out of the house!

 7. Is the piano close to A440 and when is the last time it was tuned?